 What is Printable Vinyl?

 Printable vinyl is a sticky-backed material that you can print on.
-You can use your Cricut or other cutting machine to then cut out the designs (or you can even use scissors if your designs are simple enough!)
+You can use your Cricut Explore or Cricut Maker or other cutting machine to then cut out the designs (or you can even use scissors if your designs are simple enough!)

 One of the perks of using this type of vinyl is that you don’t need to weed your project!
 Just print, cut, and apply like a sticker.
 Easy!

-I also love it because it allows you to use as many colors as you want (the only limit being your printer!).
+I also love Cricut printable vinyl because it allows you to use as many colors as you want (the only limit being your printer!).
 With traditional adhesive vinyl, you’re limited to the colors of the vinyl, and if you want to create something with several colors, you’ll need to cut and layer each color of vinyl.
 With printable vinyl, you’ll print once, cut once, and apply once.
+You have endless possibilities!

 Types of Printable Vinyl

-There are a few different types of printable vinyl available at JOANN:
+Here are a few different types of printable vinyl:

 The Silhouette vinyl is thicker than the Cricut vinyl.
-I’ve used both and I now prefer the Cricut—I like the more flexible material.
+I’ve used both and I now prefer the Cricut printable vinyl—I like the more flexible material.
 That being said, the Silhouette will work great for most projects!

 How are Printable Vinyl and Printable Sticker Paper Different?

-Cricut, Silhouette, and other brands have both printable sticker paper as well as printable vinyl.
-Both use your printer to create your design.
+Cricut, Silhouette, and other brands have both printable sticker paper as well as printable vinyl sheets Both use your printer to create your design.
+Both have a smooth matte surface.
 The main difference for me is thickness—the sticker paper is much thicker than the vinyl.
 Printable vinyl is also generally more durable than sticker paper.

 The price point, however, tends to be a little lower on printable sticker paper.
-For most projects, even with the higher cost, I prefer the vinyl over the sticker paper.
+For most projects, even with the higher cost, I prefer the vinyl over the sticker paper—the sticker paper tends to get jammed in my own inkjet printer and messes with my ink flow.

 How are Printable Vinyl and Printable Iron On Vinyl Different?

-In addition to printable sticker paper, there’s one more printable material you may run across—printable iron on vinyl.
+In addition to printable sticker paper, there’s one more printable material you may run across—printable iron on vinyl (sometimes called printable heat transfer vinyl or printable HTV).

 Both printable iron on and printable vinyl use your printer to create your design, but the main difference is how they are applied to your base surface.
 Printable vinyl applies more like a sticker whereas you’ll need a heat source (like an iron, Cricut EasyPress, or heat press) for printable iron on vinyl.

-Printable vinyl is best for smooth surfaces, like glass, plastic, metal, notebook covers, and even paper.
+Printable vinyl is best for smooth surfaces, like glass, plastic, metal, water bottles, laptops, notebook covers, and even paper.
 On the other hand, printable iron on vinyl is primarily used on fabric, so you can use it to make t-shirts, onesies, and more.

 What Can I Make?